 Soooo let’s get started.
 Meet my friend, Little Bear Pierre in the following photos:

 When looking at the right side of a knit stitch, up super close while spreading the stitches wide, it generally looks like a ‘V’ shape as seen below on Pierre with his bright pink scarf.

 Do you see it?
 You’ll see lots of little V’s, but we are only interested in the one you just put on the knitting needle.
 We check our work as we go when just starting out.
 If you are ready to learn the knit stitch, find out all you need to know about the Knit Stitch.

 **This is the TRICK….The front of a knit stitch looks like a ‘V’ But when turned around, the back of the knit stitch looks like a ‘bump’.
 Remember that ‘bump’.

 When looking at the front side of a purl stitch, it looks like a ‘bump’.
 Remember that bump from before?
 Keep it in the back of your mind.

 To relate it to the scarf again, this time put the scarf around your neck like a choker necklace but with the ends over your shoulders and down your back so that they meet behind you at your waist.
 The part of the scarf around the front of your neck looks like a ‘bump’.

 And now the back looks like a ‘V’.
 PAY ATTENTION: This is one of the hardest concepts for a beginner knitter to understand.
 The fact that you do two different techniques to create essentially the same stitch is very confusing.
 When you learn how to recognize the difference between knit and purl stitches, you will learn how to recognize and fix mistakes much easier and more quickly.

 Knowing what each stitch looks like is crucial to knitting something as simple as stockinette fabric and forget about going upward and onward to cables and lace unless you master this skill.
-Now another time we will talk about how the purl stitch is the evil twin to knit.
+Here is the comprehensive guide to the Purl Stitch to see more about that ‘bump’.